bamos/snowglobe/README.md

 ## Progress
 ### Real-time summary
-Piping a daily summary to my LCD display with SnowGlobe is working well.
+Piping a daily summary to my LCD display with SnowGlobe works well.
 I've replaced my actual stats with the string `NNNN | MMM`, which represent that I've had `NNNN` total page views by `MMM` visitors.
 If you're curious, the other information on the device are the